"Striving For Fair And Adequate Provision Of Counselling Services."

-Indications and signs that the therapeutic process is coming to an end: recovered inner balance, greater confidence in oneself, capacity to make decisions and face situations when previously feeling overwhelmed, being in touch with ones own resources and strength.
+Indications and signs that the therapeutic process is coming to an end: recovered inner balance, greater confidence in oneself, capacity to make decisions and face situations when previously feeling overwhelmed, being in touch with your own resources and strength.

 The client may not have met all his/her goals at this point, but he/she feels more confident to achieve them by him/herself, and his/her wellbeing has increased.
 Sometimes the client may feel that counselling is not helping.
 In this circumstances it is best to discuss the difficulties rather than abruptly end counselling.
-This coud evoce a sudden-loss experience that would not have the opportunity to be understood and resolved.
+This could evoque a sudden-loss experience that would not have the opportunity to be understood and resolved.

-The counsellor asks that the client gives one’s week notice before ending counselling to have the chance to discuss the decision and to complete the process adequately.
+The counsellor or psychologist asks that the client gives one’s week notice before ending counselling to have the chance to discuss the decision and to complete the process adequately.
 The client is always in charge of the decision to continue or stop counselling and will not be under any pressure to continue at any point.

 Contact Outside the Sessions

-The phone number and email adress provided are to used exclusively for cancellations, changes or in case or emergency.
+The phone number and email adress provided are to used exclusively for cancellations, changes or in case of emergency.
 Please note that messages will be monitored regularly but not continuously.
 Therefore, in case of an emergency you are advised to call the appropriate emergency services, such as you doctor, an ambulance, etc.